Classic Bodybuilding: Famous Bodybuilders of the 1960's

 Related: Famous Bodybuilders of the 1950s

-These bodybuilders incorporated and adapted the practices of and guidance provided by the professional bodybuilders most active during the 1950s to further increase the reach and social acceptance of bodybuilding as we see it today.
-This article discusses the background, diet, and training style of these three athletes.
+These bodybuilders incorporated and adapted the practices of and guidance provided by the professional bodybuilders most active during the 1950's to further increase the reach and social acceptance of bodybuilding as we see it today.

 Dave recommends the following 11 fundamental general nutrition rules for those looking to build a lean, muscular, and aesthetic physique: